BELLS ON TRIAL

 Whitechapel foundry had been (and still is) casting church bells on the same site since 1570.
 The bells of Westminster Abbey and countless churches throughout Britain were cast at Whitechapel.
 The "Liberty Bell" was ordered cast by Whitechapel in 1732 by the government of the Province of Pennsylvania to commemorate the 50th anniversary of the granting of the Charter by King Charles II to William Penn.
 The peal of eight bells of Christ Church, Philadelphia were cast by Whitechapel in 1754, as well as the peals of Saint Peter's, Philadelphia (1842); Trinity, New York (1797); Saint Michael's, Charleston (1764) and Saint Mary's, Burlington, New Jersey (1865 - this under the rectorship of Dr. Hoffman).
 The order to Mears not only included the casting of the four bells, but also four sets of change-ringing fittings, an oak bell frame and chime hammers.
 It was only appropriate that the tower of a church built in the gothic appearance of an early English parish church should have a peal of English bells which were set up for English change-ringing.

 The English tradition of change-ringing church bells could date back as far as the late middle ages and became fully developed in the 17th Century.
 Change-ringing is a method whereby each bell is rung by one ringer, who weaves its note into a mathematical sequence of "changes."
-The bells are rung full circle and halted in their turn by each ringer catching the bell at it’s balance point, which leaves the bell, mouth up, until the ringer pulls it around again.
+The bells are rung full circle and halted in their turn by each ringer catching the bell at its balance point, which leaves the bell, mouth up, until the ringer pulls it around again.
 At each turn the bell is struck one blow by the clapper.
 This controlled method of ringing results in a cascade of sound ever changing as the ringers weave an intricate tapestry of tones.
 The ringing begins with "rounds", each bell ringing from the highest pitched to the lowest, down the scale.
 At a signal, the ringers begin to change the order in which the bells are struck, without altering the steady rhythm of the striking.
 Each variation, or "change" can occur only once.
 Ringers memorize various patterns or "methods" with very English-sounding names such as "Plain Bob", "Kent Treble Bob" or "Grandsire".

 At the time there were a number of ringers living in and around Philadelphia who kept this ancient tradition alive by ringing changes in the area's church towers, most notably Saint Mary's, Burlington, New Jersey; Saint Peter's, Philadelphia and Christ Church, Philadelphia where a famous "ringing-match" which lasted three hours, fifteen minutes was held on Sunday, June 9, 1850.